PushkarBettadpur/MemoryAllocator/README.md

 ***********
-Main Files:
+Main Components:
 ***********

-mm.{c,h}
-        Your solution malloc package. mm.c is the file that you will be handing in, and is the only file you should modify.

-mdriver.c
+memfiles/mm.c
+        This file contains the implementation of malloc, free and realloc using an segregated free list structure

+memfiles/mdriver.c
-        The malloc driver that tests your mm.c file
+        The malloc driver that tests the implementations of this memory allocator for space utilization and throughput

-short{1,2}-bal.rep
-        Two tiny tracefiles to help you get started.

-Makefile
-        Builds the driver
+traces/
+        Sequence of malloc, free, realloc calls that are called by mdriver.c to test the implementation

 **********************************
 Other support files for the driver